fractal13/dsu-cs-4300-ai/web/assignments/assignment_rubiks_02_partial_search.md

     init goal white_green_cubie

-Using these configurations of goal states, will allow the user to search for partial completion solutions to the cube with flexibility.
+Using these configurations of goal states will allow the user to search for partial completion solutions to the cube with flexibility.